Fayshal007/python-mini-project/mini_number_guessing_game/README.md

 ---
 📝 Example Gameplay

-Guess the number: 25
+-Guess the number: 25
-Your guess is wrong
+-Your guess is wrong
-Your guess is 10 large
+-Your guess is 10 large

-Guess the number: 15
+-Guess the number: 15
-Your guess is wrong
+-Your guess is wrong
-Your guess is 5 small
+-Your guess is 5 small

-Guess the number: 20
+-Guess the number: 20
-Your guess is right
+-Your guess is right
-Total attempt: 3
+-Total attempt: 3